7. MBA Interview

 Before you get all bent out of shape, let me explain.
 I agree that the interview can be a critical part of the admissions decision and should not always rank dead last in order of importance.
-But its importance varies dramatically from school to school.
+But its importance varies dramatically from school to school and applicant to applicant.
 At some schools, your interview can make the difference between being accepted and spending another year riding your desk 60 hours a week.
 At others, however, it's meaningless and deserves to be listed last.

 And the policy changes from year to year.
 For years Stanford, for instance, refused to interview any applicants.
 (It was crazy.)
 Now they interview virtually everyone they admit.
 So interviewing can be meaningless or it can be critical.
-That's why it got this weird position in our admit criteria.
+That's why it got this weird position in our ranking.

 Who Should and Who Shouldn't Interview?